SkymanOne/folidity/reports/main.typ

 When working with states, the layout representation is calculated from either the raw fields of the state declaration or the model's fields and its parents, that the state encapsulates.

 Dynamic generation of assertions is done when any structure with an `st` block is instantiated.
 Firstly, the byte array is composed as described above and stored in the scratch.
 Secondly, each field is extracted by calculating the offset of a field in the array which is derived from the definition of the structure, the same procedure is done for the member access expression.
-Each field's data gets stored in the scratch and `load i` chunk gets added to the map of concrete vars.
+Each field's data gets stored in the scratch, and the `load i` chunk gets added to the map of concrete vars.
 Then, each constraint expression is pushed onto the stack, followed by the `assert` opcode.
 After all expressions have been emitted, the original byte array is loaded from the scratch space.

 ==== Statements

 Resolving statements is done similarly to expressions.
-Variable declaration and assignment results in the storage of value in the scratch and update of of map of concrete chunks.
+Variable declaration and assignment result in the storage of value in the scratch and the update of the map of concrete chunks.

 `If-else` blocks are emitted with the use of branching opcodes.
 The emits the indexed `else` and `end` labels. `end` label is appended after the `else` block of statements. `else` label is pushed before the `else` statements.
-If the condition in `if` block is satisfied, then the execution jumps to the `end`, otherwise it goes to the `else` block.
+If the condition in the `if` block is satisfied, then the execution jumps to the `end`; otherwise, it goes to the `else` block.

-`For` loop is handled with labels as well.
+The `For` loop is also handled with labels.
 The `end` label is pushed at the end.
-If the the increment condition is `false`, then jump to the `end` occurs, otherwise the body of the loop is executed, followed by the incrementer instructions that are prepended with the `incr` label. `incr` label is introduced for the use of the `skip` statement that simply jumps to it whenever present in the loop context.
+If the increment condition is `false,` then a jump to the `end` occurs; otherwise, the body of the loop is executed, followed by the incrementer instructions that are prepended with the `incr` label.
+The `incr` label is introduced for the use of the `skip` statement, which simply jumps to it whenever present in the loop context.

-When the state transition statement `move` is present, the emitter first performs the expression resolution as explained earlier, and then, similarly, to the struct constraint assertion it asserts any function's state bounds if present.
+When the state transition statement `move` is present, the emitter first performs the expression resolution as explained earlier, and then, similarly to the struct constraint assertion, it asserts any function's state bounds if present.
 Afterwards, it saves the corresponding byte array in the box named with the state identifier.

-The `return` statement is handled similarly and followed by the `retsub` opcode which returns the execution to the subroutine caller point.
+The `return` statement is handled similarly and followed by the `retsub` opcode, which returns the execution to the subroutine caller point.

 === Final compilation

-You can view a sample smart contract written in Folidity and the resulted Teal code listed in @Appendix:EmitExample[Appendix].
+You can view a sample smart contract written in Folidity and the resulting Teal code listed in @Appendix:EmitExample[Appendix].
 After all the functions have been emitted, the emitter writes them into a single string and encodes them as a byte array which gets returned to the caller.

+Algorand also requires a _clear_ program that contains an account opt-out logic.
+As this functionality is not currently used, the compiler emits a binary that returns a `0` status code.

 == CLI